 The space is open to members and guests during afternoons from Tuesday to Thursday throughout the month, and sets out to encourage people to connect, discuss and collaborate as much as possible during the festival.
 A mix of new technology (such as NFC tags to “log in” to the space) alongside old (each week’s events are printed out and velcro’d to the wall) highlights the aim of merging “traditional” methods with creativity.

 The ideas of place and collaboration are at the heart of what OCSI does.
 Services like Community Insight and the Numberhood iPhone app are all about letting users and service providers get data for a local area quickly and clearly.
-And our Community Insight and TSB-backed ‘Next Generation Local Information‘ API projects wouldn’t exist without the collaborative powers of working with HACT for the first, and the Democratic Society, Public-i (also sponsoring the hangout space) and Latest TV for the second.
+And our TSB-backed ‘Next Generation Local Information‘ API projects wouldn’t exist without the collaborative powers of working with the Democratic Society, Public-i (also sponsoring the hangout space) and Latest TV.

 In fact, the first week that the space was opened, it became clear just how much interest there is in open data and data story-telling – and how much potential for collaboration is out there.
 From big data to banking, and from individual data to interactive infographics, everyone I talked to seemed to have a fascination with using data and evidence to explore the world.